 (One All-Ireland senior win, three Munster senior wins, three All-Ireland intermediate wins, seven Munster intermediate wins, five All-Ireland junior wins, 12 Munster junior wins)

-(Two All-Ireland senior wins, one All-Ireland intermediate win, one All-Ireland junior win, fifteen Ulster senior wins, ten Ulster intermediate wins, five Ulster junior wins)
+(Two All-Ireland senior wins, one All-Ireland intermediate win, one All-Ireland junior win, fifteen Ulster senior wins, eleven Ulster intermediate wins, five Ulster junior wins)

 5 Limerick - 27

 (One All-Ireland senior win, five Munster senior wins, two Munster intermediate wins, one All-Ireland junior win, one Munster junior win)

 6 Offaly - 26

 (Two All-Ireland senior wins, five Leinster senior wins, one Leinster junior win)